Top 5 This Week

 CN Tower and Harbourfront

 The CN Tower (553m) was the world’s tallest free-standing structure from 1976 to 2007 and remains Toronto’s most recognizable landmark.
 The LookOut and SkyPod observation levels provide extraordinary views of the city and, on clear days, across Lake Ontario to the United States.
-The glass floor is deliberately designed to be unnerving; the EdgeWalk (a guided hands-free walk around the outside of the tower’s main pod at 356 meters) is one of the most extreme urban experiences in the world.
-The Harbourfront Centre, a few minutes’ walk south, is a publicly funded cultural complex on the waterfront with excellent programming in art, dance, theatre, and music — much of it free.
+The glass floor is deliberately designed to be unnerving; the EdgeWalk (a guided hands-free walk around the outside of the tower’s main pod at 356 metres) is one of the most extreme urban experiences in the world.
+The Harbourfront Centre, a few minutes’ walk south, is a publicly funded cultural complex on the waterfront with rich year-round programming in art, dance, theatre, and music — much of it free.

 Royal Ontario Museum